activityhistory/TracesVisualizer/readme.md

  4. Navigate to http://localhost:8000/dayview.html

 This project is still in a rough state.
 Next steps include:
-* visualizing words types
-* show underlying timeline data on rollover
-* allow zooming on timeline

 * test that sqlite to JSON extraction pulls in all apps and all experiences

-We also have a number of known issues:
- 1. exports to file with extra layer of []
+* data validation
+* refinement of interface